jaroslawr/notes/unix/sockets.md

     will return the total size of the buffer, twice what was set with `setsockopt`.

+- `net.ipv4.tcp_mem` sysctl is a system-wide limit on the amount of memory that can be used up by socket buffers.
+It is specified as a vector of three
+  integers: min, pressure and max size measured as number of memory pages - when memory used by socket buffers exceeds the pressure threshold the TCP stack will start constraining the socket buffer sizes until the used memory falls below the min threshold again.
+The current amount of memory occupied by socket buffers can be read from `/proc/net/sockstat`, also in units of memory pages.

 ### Number of open file descriptors (affects server-side and client-side)

 - `fs.file-max` sysctl - system-wide limit on the number of open file